Advantages and Disadvantages of Small Group Communication PDF

 Small-Group Communication

-Small group communication refers to the intercommunication among a small number of people who communicate regularly to achieve a shared goal.
+Small-group communication refers to the intercommunication among a small number of people who regularly communicate to achieve a shared goal.
 It is also known as a small group discussion or team interaction.
 Small group communication is essential for group learning.
 The vital features of group communication are Goals, Members, Interaction, Interdependence, and Working.
-These elements are inevitable to conduct small group communication.
+These elements are essential to conduct small group communication.
 The members are the primary elements of the group communication who form the small group to achieve a common goal.
 For example, a small group of students communicates regularly to complete group assignments.

 The definitions of small group communication by different scholars are as follows:

-A small group is an interaction between two or more individuals who interact over time to achieve common group goals or achieve individual goals valued by each member who believes that this group can help them achieve them (Bormann and Bormann, 1980).
+A small group is an interaction between two or more individuals who interact over time to achieve common group goals or achieve individual goals valued by each member who believes that this group can help them achieve them (Harris & Sherblom, 2018).

-A limited number of people who communicate face-to-face share a common understanding of an interdependent goal, influence one another, and express a sense of belongings to the group (Schultz, 1996).
+A limited number of people who communicate face-to-face share a common understanding of an interdependent goal, influence one another, and express a sense of belonging to the group (Schultz, 1996).

-Two or more persons interact with one another so that each person influences another person (Jones, George, and Hill, 2000).
+Two or more people interact so that each influences the other (Jones, George, and Hill, 2000).

-According to David and Chris (2009), a small group of a few people engaged in communication interaction over time in a face-to-face or computer-mediated environment with common goals and norms and has developed a communication pattern for meeting their goals in an Interdependent manner.
+According to David and Chris (2009), a small group of people engaged in communication interaction over time in a face-to-face or computer-mediated environment with common goals and norms, and has developed a communication pattern for meeting their goals in an Interdependent manner.

-Small group members encounter a few stages and barriers to achieving individual and group goals.
-According to Tuckman’s group discussion theory, the five steps of small group communication are forming, storming, norming, performing, and adjourning.
+Small-group members encounter several stages and barriers to achieving individual and group goals.
+According to Tuckman’s group discussion theory, the five stages of small-group communication are forming, storming, norming, performing, and adjourning.
 The four barriers in group communication are ethnocentrism, stereotyping, prejudice, and discrimination.

 Examples of Small Group Communication